Skip to main content

 Vantage Kubernetes Agent

 The Vantage Kubernetes agent is the default, recommended configuration to ingest cost and usage data from Kubernetes clusters to Vantage.
-The agent is a Docker container that's run in your Kubernetes cluster.
+The agent is a Docker container that runs in your Kubernetes cluster.
 The agent collects metrics and uploads them to Vantage.

 Agent Functionality